 Hi, there.
 How are you today?
 I woke up and felt the need to bake – it’s been too long.
-Then I checked my posts and realise it’s been ages, I mean like a gazillion seconds, since I’ve posted a Cookie recipe!!
+As soon as I checked my blog posts I realised it’s been ages since I have posted a cookie recipe.
 So, today I bring you my Cranberry Oat Cookies.

-Now that doesn’t mean I haven’t baked Cookies since the last Cookie post, just that I’ve baked Cookies I’ve already posted.
-Confused yet???
-Any how I baked a a batch of Cranberry Oat Cookies.
-Oh my!!
-I think these may be my favourite Cookies today!!!
+Although I haven’t posted a new recipe since my last Cookie post, that doesn’t mean I have abstained from baking cookies.
+Rather it means I’ve baked Cookies I’ve already posted.
+Confused yet?
+So I baked a batch of Cranberry Oat Cookies.
+I think these may be my favourite Cookies today!

-I really fancied Cranberries, Oats and Almonds.
-So I made these Cookies throwing in all the ingredients hoping they would turn out ok.
+Since I really fancied Cranberries, Oats and Almonds I made these new cookies, throwing in all the ingredients hoping they would turn out ok.
 Oooh they are so much more than ok they are scrumptious.

 Recipe : Makes 18-20 Cranberry Oat Cookies